-Wild Blood 2 Slot Review Play ‘n GO Slots Game
+Wild Blood 2 Slot Review: Take a Bite Out of Play ‘n GO Slots!

 Wild Blood was originally released by Play’n GO in 2013 as an atmospheric Vampiric romp.
 For whatever reason, the team decided that a remake was in order.
 Fans will be delighted to see three fiery female Fatales return in the sequel.
 They appear to be edgier this time around, with a more modern makeover than the original characters.
 In an unexpected turn of events, the game’s vampire has gone the other way.
 He appears to be more traditional this time, with more than a hint of the 18th century Lestat de Lioncourt about him.
 Play’n GO’s Wild Blood was not exactly a smash hit.
 GO, so it will be interesting to see a belated sequel.
 Never one to pass up a damsel in distress or a good vampire role, let us see what it has.